 What is Asset Management?

-Asset management is a systematic process of developing, operating, maintaining and selling assets cost-effectively.
+Asset management is a systematic process of developing, maintaining and selling assets to maximize their value and achieve organizational goals.

 The process involves the management of diverse types of assets: financial assets such as stocks, bonds, and real estate on one hand; equipment, buildings, infrastructure, etc, on the other.
 The main objective of asset management is to get the highest value out of the assets over time, and it is commonly used by individual investors, corporations, and large institutions like pension funds and asset management firms.